Budka Suflera

-Budka Suflera (['butka su'flɛra], "prompter's box") was a Polish rock band which was started in 1969 in Lublin by Krzysztof Cugowski.
+Budka Suflera (['butka su'flɛra], "prompter's box") is a Polish rock band which was started in 1969 in Lublin by Krzysztof Cugowski.
 Although they disbanded soon after, Cugowski and Romuald Lipko reformed the band in 1974 and were active until 2014.
+The next reunion occurred in 2019.

+Budka Suflera – a Polish rock band founded in Lublin in 1974 by: Romuald Lipko (Association of All Virtues), Krzysztof Cugowski, Andrzej Ziółkowski (Association of All Virtues).

 History

 Early days (1969–1974)

 The band was started in 1969 with jam sessions by Krzysztof Cugowski (vocals), Krzysztof Brozi (lead guitar), Janusz Pędzisz (bass guitar) and Jacek Grün (drums).
 They performed cover versions of John Mayall, Jimi Hendrix and Led Zeppelin in local venues and disbanded after making a few radio recordings and several concerts.

 In 1970 Cugowski joined a band Stowarzyszenie Cnót Wszelakich, led by his school mate Romuald Lipko.
 Soon the band was renamed to Budka Suflera.
 After few member changes the band finally made in March 1974 to be their first major recording, "Sen o dolinie" as the Polish cover of Bill Withers' "Ain't No Sunshine".
 The song received much airplay, which resulted in an offer from Polskie Nagrania record label, as well as numerous concert proposals.